 Ordnance Survey Opendata

-Various types of data e.g. contours, cab be downloaded for free from the Ordnance Survey Opendata site
+Various types of 3D data e.g. contours, can be downloaded for free from the Ordnance Survey Opendata site

-in .dwg or .dxf format.
+This is available in .dwg or .dxf format.
 The models below show the contours at 10 metre intervals for 192 square kilometres centred around Pen y Fan in the Brecon Beacons.
 These models are available to download in Sketchup 8 format from 3D Warehouse